gudfit/gudfit/README.md

 About Me:

 * 🔧  Aspiring Quantitative Researcher
-* 🔧  Interested in Electrical Engineering and Computer Science,  and Operations research & Financial Engineering.
+* 🔧  Interested in Electrical Engineering and Computer Science,  and Operations research & Financial Engineering
 * ⚡  Passionate about Math, Compilers.
-Rabbits, Cats, Art, Animation, League of Legends, Music, and Books.
+Rabbits, Cats, Art, Animation, League of Legends, Music, and Books
-* 💊  Programmer with ADHD.
+* 💊  Mathematician and Programmer with ASD/ADHD

 Languages: